 - More flexible space layout

-- Customise the looks and functionality of the structure
+- Customize the looks and functionality of the structure

 - Save on high rental fees and maintenance